panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 The manual equality check requires a manual comparison of properties' values.
 While this check requires writing by hand the properties to compare, I find this approach convenient because of its simplicity.

-When the compared objects have a lot of properties or the structure of the objects is determined during runtime, a better approach is to use shallow check.
+When the compared objects have a lot of properties or the structure of the objects is determined during runtime, a better approach is to use a shallow check.

 Finally, if the compared objects have nested objects, the deep equality check is the way to go.